I made changes to my EC2 instance's sshd_config file. Now I can't access my instance using SSH. How do I resolve this?

 OpenSSH_7.9p1, LibreSSL 2.7.3 debug1: Reading configuration data /etc/ssh/ssh_config debug1: /etc/ssh/ssh_config line 48: Applying options for * debug1: Connecting to ec2-11-22-33-44.eu-west-1.compute.amazonaws.com port 22. ssh: connect to host ec2-11-22-33-44.eu-west-1.compute.amazonaws.com port 22: Connection refused

 Note: If you're using a Nitro-based instance, then device names differ from the examples given in the following steps.
 For example, instead of /dev/xvda or /dev/sda1, the device name on a Nitro-based instance is /dev/nvme.
 For more information, see Device names on Linux instances.

 Method 1: Use the EC2 Serial Console

-If you’ve enabled EC2 Serial Console for Linux, you can use it to troubleshoot supported Nitro-based instance types.
+If you enabled EC2 Serial Console for Linux, then you can use it to troubleshoot supported Nitro-based instance types.
 The serial console helps you troubleshoot boot issues, network configuration, and SSH configuration issues.
 The serial console connects to your instance without the need for a working network connection.
 You can access the serial console using the Amazon EC2 console or the AWS Command Line Interface (AWS CLI).

 Before using the serial console, grant access to the console at the account level.
 Then create AWS Identity and Access Management (IAM) policies granting access to your IAM users.
 Also, every instance using the serial console must include at least one password-based user.
 If your instance is unreachable and you haven’t configured access to the serial console, follow the instructions in the following section, Method 2: Use a rescue instance.
 For information on configuring the EC2 Serial Console for Linux, see Configure access to the EC2 Serial Console.